 Ingredients

-- 10 Cups Chicken broth Substitute: chicken bouillon cube.
-Top up with plain water if you don't have enough chicken stock
+- 9 Cups Chicken broth Substitute: chicken bouillon cube.
+Top up with plain water if you don't have enough chicken stock.

-- 5 dried scallops/ conpoy These give the rice porridge umami and depth of flavour but are quite expensive.
-(They'll also add a bit of salt to the porridge so taste before adding salt later.)
-Feel free to substitute with dried conch, dried squid or a dash of fish sauce instead.
+- 5 dried scallops/ conpoy Soak in hot water for 10 minutes.
+If you don't have time to soak, don't worry- just boil the porridge over high heat for 1 hour and your scallops will be soft.
+These give the rice porridge umami and depth of flavour but are quite expensive.
+(They'll also add a bit of salt to the porridge so taste before seasoning later.)
+Feel free to substitute with dried conch, dried squid or 1 of these dried scallop alternatives.

-- Optional: handful of goji berries and 1 honey date Goji berries are good for your eyes and both make the porridge a little sweeter which helps if you're using unsweetened homemade stock (Shop bought or bouillon cubes are usually heavily seasoned and may not need this.)
-Substitute: minced carrots or red date/ jujube (this will make the porridge slightly herbal though.)
+- 1-2 Tablespoon goji berries Optional.
+Goji berries are good for your eyes and both make the porridge a little sweeter which helps if you're using unsweetened homemade stock (Shop bought or bouillon cubes are usually heavily seasoned and may not need this.)
+S

 Garnishes